Bermel History, Family Crest & Coats of Arms

 The parish of Acton-Burnell is of great importance to the family too.
 "This place, which is of considerable antiquity, is on a branch of the Roman Watling-street.
 It takes the adjunct to its name from the family of Burnell, of whom Robert, Bishop of Bath and Wells, and Lord High Chancellor in the reign of Edward I., had a castle in the parish, of which there are still some remains.
 Nicholas Burnell, a distinguished warrior in the reign of Edward III., was born and buried here."

 Early History of the Bermel family

-Another 115 words (8 lines of text) covering the years 157 and 1571 are included under the topic Early Bermel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bermel research.
+Another 48 words (3 lines of text) covering the years 1571, 1542 and 1641 are included under the topic Early Bermel History in all our PDF Extended History products and printed products wherever possible.

 Bermel Spelling Variations